qmBase/docs/README.md

 ## Deployment

-This project will deployed to an azure static web app via the azure-pipelines.yml file
+This project will be deployed to an azure static web app via the azure-pipelines.yml file

 ## Spell Check